-From 2021, Canadians, as well as citizens of 59 other countries, wishing to travel to European nations in the Schengen area, will be required to obtain an ETIAS waiver.
+From 2022, Canadians, as well as citizens of 59 other countries, wishing to travel to European nations in the Schengen Area, will be required to obtain an ETIAS waiver.

-ETIAS is a travel authorization infrastructure that allows travellers from certain countries to be pre-screened before their arrival in order to better protect residents of the continent from potential security risks.
+ETIAS is not a visa, it is a travel authorisation that allows travellers from certain countries to be pre-screened before their arrival in order to better protect residents and visitors from potential security risks.

 How can Canadians apply for ETIAS to visit the Czech Republic?

 Canadians can easily apply for an ETIAS visa waiver by filling out an ETIAS application.